Drayer35/Drayer35/README.md

 I possess the ability to collaborate effectively and communicate clearly with others.

 Moreover, I am an empathetic person, which allows me to understand and consider the perspectives and needs of my colleagues.
 My approach is not only to deliver results but to do so in a way that fosters a positive and productive work environment."
-### Mis Pasiones
+### MI SKILLS

-- 💻 Desarrollo Web y Aplicaciones
+- 💻 Web Development and Applications
-- 🚀 Aprendizaje Constante y Desafíos Creativos
-- 🌐 Contribuir a la Comunidad Open Source
+- 🚀 Constant Learning and Creative Challenges

 ### Habilidades en Desarrollo